mitoteam/mtconvy/README.md

 Just run `mtconvy` in directory you want to convert some file(s).
 It will ask you to choose files to convert first.
 Then it will ask you what streams to keep for each file.

 You can adjust some options in config file `.mtconvy.yml`.

+## Feedback

+Please feel free to create issues to discuss new fetures or improve utilty.
+Bugreports are also always welcomed.